 This is not the case if you are using custom roles that explicitly deny certain activities.
 In this instance, the most restrictive set will apply.

 You might want to stop using individual access rights, and instead manage all access through teams.
-This would allow you to reserve any individual roles & permissions to exceptional cases.
+This would allow you to reserve any individual roles and permissions to exceptional cases.

 Where to go for more details?

-Documentation for developers on managing users within an organization, including team access and membership, is here.
+Documentation for developers on managing users with Contentful roles and permissions within an organization, including team access and membership, is here.

 The web app feature is fully supported.
 However, the API endpoints are still in alpha.